• Skip to primary navigation

 • 1 cup Toor Dal

-• 1 tbsp Tamarind Paste
+• 1 tablespoon Tamarind Paste

 • Salt to taste

-• 1 tsp Jaggery
+• 1 teaspoon Jaggery

-• 5 tbsp Coriander leaves
+• 5 tablespoon Coriander leaves

 Instructions

 • Wash Toor Dal two to three times in water.
 Take it in a pressure cooker.
 Cover with water.
 Add water till the water comes 2 inch above the dal.
-Add ½ tsp turmeric powder.
+Add ½ teaspoon turmeric powder.
 Cover and pressure cook for 3 whistle.
 Set aside.

 • If you don't have pressure cooker.
 Then take the dal in a sauce pan.
 Cover with water and bring it to a boil.
 Cook till the dal is broken down and turns soft.